 I’ve been itching to play with this recipe since our visit last June, but had real difficulty locating fresh pork belly here in New England.
 I can order it, but never quite seem to get my act together.
 Finally, my local farm stand in Massachusetts, Tendercrop Farm in Newbury, MA, was selling a smoked pork belly.
 Tendercrop Farm raises their own cows, chickens, and pigs, and I purchase their locally raised meats every chance I can get.
 I use their bacon on a regular basis, and was quite excited to find them selling their own pork belly.

 Pork belly needs a long cooking time, allowing the fat to render down.
-You can either slow roast it (my next version) or braise it, as we did with Susan.
-In Italy, you would slather the belly with herbs or seasoning, and roast or braise, which is basically this recipe.
+Italian recipes for pancetta fresca slather the belly with herbs and other seasoning, and then slow roast or braise.
 Susan had her own seasoning mix, which I include below.
-I’ve played with it a bit to make it more reflective of the cuisine of Northeast Italy, using juniper berries and apple cider as the braising liquid.
+In my version, I include a seasoning mix more reflective of the cuisine of Northeast Italy, using juniper berries and apple cider as the braising liquid.
 Trentino-Alto Adige, Friuli-Venezia Giulia and the Veneto are all big producers of apples and apple products such as cider.

 During the class itself, Susan created a ‘gastrique’ sauce to accompany the pork.
 A gastrique is a classic French sauce made from fruit and vinegar; she wanted something acidic to help counter the fat in the belly.
 Here, I’ve created something similar with the defatted braising liquids (fruity apple cider), by adding balsamic vinegar and a bit of grappa.